Iron rice bowl: Origin

-The origin of the term "iron rice bowl" came from Jǐ Yún's journal, Notes of the Thatched Abode of Close Observations (閱微草堂筆記 (阅微草堂笔记)): A beautiful maid works in a squire's home.
+The origin of the term "iron rice bowl" comes from a story in Ji Yun's 1800 work Notes of the Thatched Abode of Close Observations (閱微草堂筆記 (阅微草堂笔记)).
+In the story, a beautiful maid works in a squire's home.
 One day, the maid breaks a bowl, but the squire does not punish her because of her beauty.
 After that, the maid breaks more and more bowls.
-In response, the squire decides to change all of the bowls to iron bowls.
-The maid does not need to work, but she still gets paid.
-Therefore, the "iron rice bowl" is described as a stable or even a lifelong occupation that provides steady income and welfare, and the two key terms of the "iron rice bowl" are job entry guarantee and exit control.
+In response, the squire decides to change all of his bowls to iron bowls, with the maid's beauty preventing her from ever being punished.
+The term began being used to refer to a stable or even lifelong occupation that provides a steady stream of income and welfare, and the two key terms of the "iron rice bowl" concept are job entry guarantee and exit control.

 History

+1949–1979

 After the People's Republic of China was established in 1949, private-owned enterprises were replaced by state-owned enterprises.
 Based on its needs, the government also established public institutions.
 According to Article 2 of the Interim Regulation on the Registration of Public Institutions:

 The term "public institutions" as mentioned in the present Regulation refers to the public service organizations that are established by the state organs or other organizations by using the state-owned assets for the purpose of engaging in activities of education, science and technology, culture and hygiene.

 As a result, the state became the main recruiter and employer.
 The state not only paid employees' salaries, but also provided social benefits, which ranged from gifts in Chinese festivals and holidays to welfare and retirement plans.
 Because these state-run enterprise and institutions guaranteed lifelong employment, employees were paid the same salary.
 There was a phrase to describe the situation: "No matter whether one works or not, one gets paid thirty-six a month".
 Because there was no merit pay, workers were less motivated.
 Therefore, most sectors experienced the issue of employment redundancy.
 The effect of employment redundancy includes employees' low efficiency and employers' high-cost.

 Initiated from the establishment of the PRC, the iron rice bowl was one of the main slogans for communism: the Chinese Communist Party (CCP) was supposed to provide job opportunities for everyone.
 The CCP's promise to the Chinese people was crucial because almost half of the urban labor force was experiencing unemployment when the party took control.
 Due to the Japanese invasion and the Civil War directly afterwards, the Republic of China (ROC) suffered from hyperinflation from 1948 to 1949.
 Money became worthless and the basic life of the urban population became unsustainable.
 The adoption of the iron rice bowl provided security for people.

 Even though employment was high during the Great Leap Forward period (1958–62), after its failure, many projects that were proposed then were shut down.
 As a result, the government needed to remove around 20 percent of the labor force.
 The size of the iron rice bowl was shrinking.